aneto0/MARTe2/Docs/User/source/core/configuration/parser.rst

 The core of the framework offers three parsers.

-All the parsers implement the :vcisdoxygencl:`ParserI` interface and, as such, are capable of transforming an input stream, encoded in any of the supported languages, into a :vcisdoxygencl:`ConfigurationDatabase`.
+All the parsers implement the :vcisdoxygencl:`ParserI` interface and are capable of transforming an input stream, encoded in any of the supported languages, into a :vcisdoxygencl:`ConfigurationDatabase`.

 ==================================== =======
 Type                                 Meaning